rssh/notes/2024_01_30_logic-monad-1.md

 [^1]: The history behind these two names is that MonadPlus has an appropriate signature.
 Still, often, people think that a MonadPlust operation (seqOr in our case) should form a monoid, which is true for the case logical search:.
 Details:  https://stackoverflow.com/questions/15722906/must-mplus-always-be-associative-haskell-wiki-vs-oleg-kiselyov

-In the traditional Haskell notation `empty`  is `mzero` and `seqOr` is `mplus`.
+In the traditional Haskell notation, `empty`  is `mzero` and `seqOr` is `mplus`.

 We can represent other logical operations as operations on streams.
-The most usefull are:
+The most useful are:

 ```Scala
     def filter[A](M[A])(p: A=>Boolean):M[A]
 ```
-Or better, let use Scala3 extension syntax and get actual definition from L
+Or better, let us Scala3 extension syntax and get actual definitions:

 ```Scala
     extension[M[_]:CpsLogicMonad,A](ma: M[A])